 Traction refers to the progress your company has made or the momentum your company has attained over a period, keeping in mind its potential customers.

 It provides quantitative proof of customer demand and shows that your startup is progressing in the right direction.

-If your just starting, make sure to develop a prototype.
+If you just starting, make sure to develop a prototype.
 A prototype plays a key role and can influence the decision of an investor.
-Have a prototype or a minimum viable product ready before valuating your startup.
+Have a prototype or a minimum viable product ready before evaluating your startup.

 4. The Industry

 The industry to which your startup belongs plays a key role in deciding in fair company valuation of your startup.

 If the startup belongs to a sunrise industry, investors will likely pay a premium.
 That is why it is important to choose the right sector, as it will influence the valuation of your startup.

 Some other factors like pre-valuation revenues, market size, distribution channels, competitors, etc., play a major role in deciding the fair value of a startup.

 For Instance: If your product is only suitable for people living in Delhi, the company valuation will be lower than if your potential market is India or globally.